Even if you’re simply going to the next street, you can’t travel without music. I have no doubt that all music nerds will be able to connect.

 For Mismanaged Wires

-Another reason that can explain your car radio display not working is poor connection of wires.
+The weak wiring connection may also be to blame for your car radio display not working.
 Loose or poor wiring connections can lead to a lack of power normally required to light up the display.

 2. Car Stereo Ground Wire Problem

-In case the system does turn on, you might notice static sound or distorted audio from the stereo system.
-Moreover, the car stereo may experience overheating issues and sudden shutdown problems.
+If the system does start up, you might hear static or distorted sounds coming from the stereo.
+Additionally, the car audio may have problems with overheating and unexpected shutdown.

 However, the good news is that the ground wire issue is super easy to solve.